Analysis | Could OPEC+ Become a Victim of Its Own Success?

 Things are definitely moving in the right direction, but the question is how producers should respond.
 The view from the Moscow office of Russian Energy Minister Alexander Novak is that all of the output cuts, combined with recovering Chinese oil demand, will bring global supply and demand back into balance in June or July.

-Producers should keep this in mind as they prepare to meet again in another series of virtual gatherings on June 9 and 10, to assess the effectiveness of the output deal and confirm their next steps.
+Producers should keep this in mind as they prepare to meet again to assess the effectiveness of the output deal and to confirm their next steps.
+Their virtual gatherings were originally scheduled to take place on June 9 and 10, but may be brought forward and compressed into a single day: June 4.

 They’ll have plenty to celebrate, not least the recovery in oil prices.

+Still, some in the OPEC+ group, most noticeably Russia, are eager to stick to the deal they agreed to in April and to begin reopening the taps at the start of July.
+A challenge for OPEC+ is that it has every right to do so.
+Their hard-fought deal has built-in sunset clauses that allow participants to start easing their restraint in July.
+If they do, that could trigger the rapid return of anywhere between 2 million and nearly 4 million barrels a day of oil supply.

-Luckily other participants seem more cautious, and Saudi Arabia, Kuwait and the United Arab Emirates may be among them.
+Luckily, other participants seem more cautious, and Saudi Arabia, Kuwait and the United Arab Emirates may be among them.
 One idea that has been floated is to revise April’s agreement and extend the May-June production targets all the way to the end of the year.
 It’s a suggestion that hasn’t found favor in Moscow.
+Another is to extend it for a shorter period of between one and three months and then review progress again.

-But it wasn’t so long ago that Russia’s refusal to accept deeper output cuts being pushed by Saudi Arabia led to the collapse of talks altogether and triggered the market-share battle that saw the kingdom boost production above 12 million barrels a day — and we all know how that ended, with storage being filled to near capacity and the lowest oil prices in 20 years.
-After April’s hard-won deal, it’s up to the OPEC+ group to make sure it’s not a short-lived success story now that the imminent threat of collapsing oil prices has receded.
+Nonetheless, it wasn’t so long ago that Moscow’s refusal to accept deeper output cuts being pushed by Riyadh led to the collapse of talks altogether and triggered the market-share battle that saw the kingdom boost production above 12 million barrels a day — and we all know how that ended, with storage being filled to near capacity and the lowest oil prices in 20 years.
+After April’s hard-won deal, it’s up to the OPEC+ group to make sure it’s not a short-lived success now the imminent threat of collapsing oil prices has receded.

 This column does not necessarily reflect the opinion of the editorial board or Bloomberg LP and its owners.

-Note: (This column was updated with details of possible new meeting dates and proposals.)